The 10 most expensive Pokémon cards of all time

-As with most collectible items, Pokémon cards have their dedicated fan base and their price.
-In fact, since the trading card game released in 1996, the cards have gone to collect their own “fair” prices.
-If you have any of the following cards sitting in your collection, be sure to look into banking in on them.
+As with most collectible items, Pokémon cards have their dedicated fan base, which can often lead to some eye-popping prices.
+If you have any of the following cards in your collection, look into banking in on them.
 For the rest of us, we can look at this list of the most expensive Pokémon cards.

 The most highly valued Pokémon cards of all time